-Hemp—a member of the cannabis sativa genus—is typically grown specifically for industrial use.
-The plant grows fast and is distinct from other members of cannabis sativa, like marijuana.
+Hemp—a member of the cannabis Sativa genus—is typically grown specifically for industrial use.
+The plant grows fast and is distinct from other members of cannabis Sativa, like marijuana.
 Hemp has both a male and female plant and produces the cannabinoids CBD and quite low levels of THC.

 Hemp is surprisingly versatile and the entire plant can be utilized for various purposes.
 With a number of varieties and uses, it’s no surprise that it’s been a large part of our industrial lives for over 50,000 years.
-In this article, we take a look at expanded uses of the plant, how it’s processed and other interesting details covering the plant and its distinct uses.
+In this article, we take a look at expanded uses of the plant, how it’s processed, and other interesting details covering the plant and its distinct uses.

 Expanded uses of hemp

-Even in the modern day, hemp has a diverse array of uses from clothing to tools to food.
+Even in the modern-day, hemp has a diverse array of uses from clothing to tools to food.
 Everyone knows about hemp rope, but what about the other expanded uses of the plant?
 First off, there’s the Cannabidiol oil (CBD) that can be extracted from both the flowers and leaves of the plant.
 The CBD oil is then used as a supplement or natural remedy for various conditions.
 Other products like shoes, paper, milk, beer and soap can also be made from the plant.

 How it’s processed

 Given its uses and all the products derived from it, one may wonder how this amazing plant is processed in the first place.
 It all begins with farming.
 Once the plant begins shedding pollen, the stalks are cut and the process of retting—a natural process where pectineus substances that hold the bast fibres together start degrading—begins.
-Once retting is completed, the fibers are separated into short (tow) fibers and long (line) fibres.
+Once retting is completed, the fibers are separated into short (tow) fibers and long (line) fibers.
 The tow fiber can be used as yarn while the line fiber is used for larger applications.

 For CBD extraction, the processes range from simply freezing the flower then shaking off the small glands on the hemp flower that contain CBD (which collects them as a concentrate) to an array of more precise solvent-based methods.
 Processing hemp for food is a totally different process requiring cleaning and mechanical separation of seeds followed by a cold pressing to extract the hemp oil from the seeds.